-(1) Notwithstanding the requirements of Section 603(d) of the Federal Water Pollution Control Act, States shall use not less than 50 percent of the amount of its ARRA-funded capitalization grants to provide additional subsidization to eligible recipients in the form of forgiveness of principal,

-- negative interest loans, or subgrants, or any combination of these (ARRA, Title VII). - (2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII). - c.
-EPA's CWSRF appropriations include the following requirements: - (1) The FY 2010 CWSRF appropriation (Pub.
-L. No. 111-88), FY 2011 CWSRF appropriation (continued requirements from FY 2010), and FY 2012 CWSRF appropriation (Pub.
-L. No. 112-74) each have requirements to provide subsidy in amounts found in the table below.
+- (1) Notwithstanding the requirements of Section 603(d) of the Federal Water Pollution Control Act, States shall use not less than 50 percent of the amount of its ARRA-funded capitalization grants to provide additional subsidization to eligible recipients in the form of forgiveness of principal, negative interest loans, or subgrants, or any combination of these (ARRA, Title VII). - (2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII). - c.
+EPA's CWSRF appropriations include the following requirements: - (1) The FY 2011 CWSRF appropriation (Pub.
+L. No. 111-88 continued requirements from 2010), FY 2012 CWSRF appropriation (Pub.
+L. No. 112-74), FY 2013 appropriation (Pub.
+L. No 112-74 continued requirements from FY 2012), and the Disaster Relief Appropriations Act (Pub.
+L. No. 113-2, Division A, Title X, 127 Stat.
+31) each have requirements to provide subsidy in amounts found in the table below.
 This subsidy can be provided in the form of grants, principal forgiveness, or negative interest.